 Creating effective feedback necessitates addressing critical conditions:

 As education embraces digital transformation, feedback enters a new frontier of possibilities.
 Multimodal feedback, encompassing diverse media forms such as audio, video, and interactive elements, empowers educators to convey information more effectively.
-Harnessing technology tools like video conferencing, audio recordings, and annotation software, educators can personalize feedback delivery and nurture stronger tutor-student relationships.
+Tools and integrations, such as insendi's Canvas integration, make it easy to harness the power of multimodal feedback, facilitating the personalisation of feedback delivery and helping nurture stronger educator-learner relationships.